anubhav-cp/ecommerce/README.md

-# ecommerce
-An ecommerce website with django.
+# An ecommerce website with django.

 FEATURES: